How to Find Distressed Properties in Your Market

 It just so happens that we’ve created a challenge that will help you create just that type of business.

-It’s called the Data to Dollars Challenge — because it’s all about turning real estate data into dollars over and over again.
+It’s called the FTM Challenge — because it’s all about turning real estate data into dollars over and over again.

 Inside, you’ll walk hand-in-hand with Tyler Austin, a successful real estate investor and founder of REISift, as he builds a thriving real estate investing business from scratch.